Sherlock Holmes (1984 TV series): Reception

-The series is considered to present the most faithful screen adaptations of many of the Holmes stories, although liberties were taken with some plotlines and characters, particularly later in the run during the 1990s episodes (for instance The Mazarin Stone, filmed in 1994, combined the plot elements of two separate Doyle stories).
+The series is considered to present the most faithful screen adaptations of many of the Holmes stories, although liberties were taken with some plotlines and characters, particularly later in the run during the 1990s episodes (for instance, "The Mazarin Stone", filmed in 1994, combined the plot elements of two separate Doyle stories).

-A big change was Holmes quitting his cocaine habit in the episode "The Devil's Foot," which was done with the approval of Jean Conan Doyle, Doyle's daughter, when it was discovered that the series had a considerable child audience.
-Nonetheless, the series has been highly praised for the performance of Brett, its adherence to Doyle's original concept in the characterisation of Watson, its high production values, and its close attention to period detail.
+Another change was Holmes quitting his cocaine habit in the episode "The Devil's Foot", which was done with the approval of Jean Conan Doyle, Doyle's daughter, when it was discovered that the series had a considerable child audience.
+In the Doyle stories, it is in "The Missing Three-Quarter", an earlier story which Granada never adapted, that Holmes quitting his habit is mentioned.
+Nonetheless, the series has been highly praised for the performance of Brett, its adherence to Doyle's original concept in the characterization of Watson as a young, slim, capable man of action in defiance of the stereotype set by Nigel Bruce, its high production values, and its close attention to period detail.

 Home media

 The series has been released on DVD in Regions 1, 2 and 4, and has been repeated on ITV4 and BBC Two.

-The complete series has also been released on VHS and on DVD, twice on the latter, with the most recent 2005 release taking advantage of the digitally remastered film prints originally prepared for the BBC Two repeat run.
+The complete series has also been released on VHS in 1991 and 1994 by MPI Home Video and on DVD, with the most recent 2005 release taking advantage of the digitally remastered film prints originally prepared for the BBC Two repeat run.
 In December 2012, the series was released on Blu-ray in Japan, in Spain in May 2013, in France in October 2013, and in the US in September 2014.

 Region 1

 MPI Home Video has released the entire series on DVD in Region 1, in various incarnations.
-MPI released The Adventures & The Return in single disc volumes as well as complete collections.
-The Casebook & The Memoirs were released as a single collection box sets.
+MPI released The Adventures & The Return in single-disc volumes as well as complete collections.
+The Casebook & The Memoirs were released as single-collection box sets.
 In addition, on 25 September 2007, a complete series set was released featuring all 41 episodes in one complete collection for the very first time.